DAG: A Dual Correlation Network for Time Series Forecasting with Exogenous Variables: Introduction

 \section{Introduction}

-Time series forecasting plays a vital role in many real-world applications, including economic~\cite{sezer2020financial,huang2022dgraph,qiu2025easytime}, traffic~\cite{ xu2023tme,mo2022ths, lin2024genstl, sun2023graph,wan2022mttpre}, health~\cite{ wei2022cancer, miao2021generative, lee2017big,tran2019representation}, energy~\cite{alvarez2010energy, guo2015ecomark}, and AIOps~\cite{ wu2024catch,wang2023real,qi2023high,campos2024qcore,DBLP:conf/icde/KieuYGJZHZ22,qiu2025tab}.
-Given historical observations, it is valuable if we can know the future values ahead of time.
-With the rapid development of deep learning, numerous forecasting methods have been proposed~\cite{wu2025k2vae,CALF,liu2025rethinking,liu2025timebridge,qiu2025comprehensive,dai2024period,AutoCTS++}, most of which focus on univariate or multivariate time series and rely on learning the temporal dependencies within a single endogenous (i.e., target) variable or across multiple endogenous variables---see Figure~\ref{fig: Classification}a.
+Time series forecasting plays a vital role in many real-world applications, including economic~\cite{wu2024weathergnn,wang2025iclrfredf,huang2022dgraph}, traffic~\cite{qiu2026comprehensive,xu2023tme,wang2026iclrqdf,wu2026airdde,FOTraj}, health~\cite{wu2025millgnn,wang2026iclrdistdf, cheng2026metagnsdformer,miao2021generative}, energy~\cite{alvarez2010energy, wang2026time,liu2026astgi}, and AIOps~\cite{ wang2023real,qi2023high,11002729}.
+Given historical observations, it is valuable if we can know the future values ahead of time~\cite{yu2025merlin,qiu2025DBLoss,qiu2025tab,liu2026rethinking,wu2025k2vae,wu2025srsnet,wu2025catch}.
+With the rapid development of deep learning, numerous forecasting methods have been proposed, most of which focus on univariate or multivariate time series and rely on learning the temporal dependencies within a single endogenous (i.e., target) variable or across multiple endogenous variables---see Figure~\ref{fig: Classification}a.

-However, in addition to the endogenous variables themselves, many practical scenarios involve another type of information that significantly influences the accuracy of predictions—exogenous variables (i.e., covariates).
-Particularly in scenarios where future exogenous variables are available, effectively leveraging such auxiliary information has the potential to greatly enhance forecasting performance.
+However, beyond endogenous variables themselves, many practical scenarios involve another type of information that significantly influences the accuracy of predictions—exogenous variables (i.e., covariates).
+Particularly in scenarios where future exogenous variables are available, effectively leveraging such auxiliary information can substantially enhance forecasting performance.
 For example, in traffic prediction, having access to future weather conditions can improve the estimation of future traffic volume; in retail sales forecasting, incorporating holiday schedules and promotional campaigns can lead to better inventory planning.
 Although these covariates are not part of the prediction target itself, they often contain strong predictive signals.